 Lab-created gemstones are no different from natural ones.
 Only a trained gemologist with the right equipment can identify the origin of the gemstones.
 Also, the Refractive Index (RI) of lab-created gemstones (which measures brilliance) is the same as natural gemstones.

 However, it is important to purchase lab-created gemstones from a reputed jeweler.
 We have an extensive range of stunning lab-grown certified diamonds.

 Natural gemstones are any gemstones that have been formed in nature and have not been tampered with outside of being mined, cut, and polished.
 Most in the industry would recognize natural gemstones as those that have not been treated for inclusions or color enhancement in any way.

 Gemstones that are formed in nature but have undergone any type of treatment process are generally referred to as “genuine” gemstones.
 Because of the extreme rarity of most natural gemstones, “genuine” gemstones have long been a universally accepted aspect of the trade.

 3. Which is Better?

-- Like nearly all things with gemstones, the choice always comes down to the wearer’s personal preferences.
+- As is with all accessories, the choice always comes down to the wearer’s personal preferences.
 Both natural and lab-created gemstones have their pros and cons depending on what aspect of the gemstone is emphasized.

-- If cost is the most important factor, lab created is likely the best option.
-Because they are not scarce, lab-created gemstones are sold at a fraction of the price that their natural counterpart would be.
+- If cost is the most important factor, then a lab created gem is most likely the best option.
+Because they are not scarce, lab-created gemstones are sold at a fraction of the price that their natural counterpart would command.
 It is much more possible to work with a smaller budget when it comes to lab created gemstones.

-- For appearances, both are ideal depending on the look desired.
-If you are striving for a perfect look, lab created gemstones are best as they are free of inclusions and will display the best possible color.
+- For appearances, both are ideal depending on the desired look.
+If you are striving for a perfect look, lab created gemstones are best as they are free of inclusions and display the best possible color.
 If you are looking for something unique, natural/genuine gemstones are ideal.
 They vary greatly in appearance and color, suiting their owner’s unique taste.